These days, it seems that anyone can run for office to be the United States president.

 - The president has to have a minimum age of at least 35 years old

-- The president has to have been a resident of the United States for 14 years.
+- The president must have been a United States resident for 14 years.

-It is also why UK PM Boris Johnson could run if he moved to the US, reclaimed his dual-citizenship, and waited 14 years.
+Fun Fact: ex-UK Prime Minister Boris Johnson could run for president if he moved to the US, reclaimed his dual citizenship, and waited 14 years.

 United States territories don’t have the same rights as states but allow US citizenship for children born there.

-However, military bases in foreign countries aren’t considered US soil, so children born there aren’t natural born citizens.
+However, military bases in foreign countries aren’t considered US soil, so children born there aren’t natural-born citizens.
 Instead, they gain citizenship from their parents.
-Subsequently, they cannot run for president due to their birthplace.
+Subsequently, they cannot run for president because their birthplace is not considered US soil.

 Other Important Criteria Aren’t Taken Into Consideration